bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Emit pending deprecation warnings.

 Pending deprecations are generally identical to a runtime deprecation with the notable exception that they are turned *off* by default and will not be emitted unless either the `--pending-deprecation` command-line flag, or the `NODE_PENDING_DEPRECATION=1` environment variable, is set.
-Pending deprecations are used to provide a kind of selective “early warning” mechanism that developers may leverage to detect deprecated API usage.
+Pending deprecations are used to provide a kind of selective "early warning” mechanism that developers may leverage to detect deprecated API usage.

 #### `--policy-integrity=sri`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#cli_--policy-integritysri)